SamWell Institute for Pain Management

 Pain Management Specialist located in Colonia, NJ, Livingston, NJ & Englewood, NJ

 If you suffer from chronic pain, you know just how debilitating it can be.
 Complex regional pain syndrome negatively affects many Americans; however, help is available.
-Dr. Jay M. Shah at the SamWell Institute for Pain Management in Colonia, New Jersey, is experienced at helping their patients manage their symptoms and get back to the activities that they love.
+Dr. Jay M. Shah at the SamWell Institute for Pain Management in Colonia, Livingston, and Englewood, New Jersey, is experienced at helping their patients manage their symptoms and get back to the activities that they love.
 Call either office location or use the online booking tool to request an appointment today.

 Complex regional pain syndrome (CRPS) is a debilitating and painful condition where a high level of nerve impulses are sent to a particular site in your body.
 These impulses cause a wide range of difficult symptoms and can make life quite challenging for the patient.
 While there is no cure, it is important to seek proper medical care to explore available treatments.